AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/overview/product-features.md

 - `EaseChatMessageReplyView`: The custom view for the quoted message.
 - `EaseChatExtendMessageReplyView`: The custom view for the quoted message displayed above the bottom input box. component.
-- `EaseChatMessageReplyController`: The controls for the display, hiding, scrolling, and other logic of the quoting feature.
+- `EaseChatMessageReplyController`: Control the display, hiding, scrolling, and other logic of the quoting feature.

 The quoting feature is enabled by default in `EaseChatConfig`, that is, the default value of `enableReplyMessage` is `true`.
 To disable this feature, set it to `false`.